amrmhassan/smart-wallet/time line.md

 DONE - -- in the fetchTransactions make it request only the transactions with the account profile id DONE - -- and make the _transactions only has the transactions of the activated profile

-add the update profile method in the profileProvider then use it to update the current profile states of the profile when adding new transaction
+DONE - add the update profile method in the profileProvider then use it to update the current profile states of the profile when adding new transaction

 add a lastActivatedDate to each profile then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)